Launching the infopool

 PCR CEO, Oliver Kemp, appeared on Sky News to discuss a new blood test to detect 50 types of cancer being piloted by the NHS and what this will mean for prostate cancer patients

-If you are a journalist and would like to get in touch about a potential story, please email [email protected].
+If you are a journalist and would like to get in touch about a potential story, please email info@pcr.org.uk.